Summary

 }

 Prompts are user-controlled.
-The user explicitly selects a prompt from the available list, provides any required arguments, and the expanded prompt is sent to the model.
-This differs from tools (where the model decides) and resources (where the application decides).
+The user explicitly selects a prompt from the available list, supplies any required arguments, and the expanded prompt is sent to the model.
+This differs from tools, where the model decides, and from resources, where the application decides.

 Comparison Table